thgoncalves/thgoncalves.github.io/_posts/2020-01-09-Python Codes.md

 Sometimes you may want to iterate over a list and you also need to get its position.
 We can use Enumerate for that:

-There is a handy dandy way to print LOTS of dashes:
 ``` python
 for counter, item in enumerate(myList):
     print(counter ,' - ',item)